markireland/drag13.github.io/src/posts/typescript-tips-tricks-declarations/content.md

 Now, when you will import something from `my-test-lib` you will have proper IntelliSense and type checking.
 Don't forget to send a PR to the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) to let other people use your types.

-**Important note:** Don't forget to ensure that your *.d.ts files are visible for the TypeScript.
+**Important note:** don't forget to ensure that your *.d.ts files are visible for the TypeScript.
 Check `files/include` option in your tsconfig.json.
 If you have any issues, I have some more info about [how to add custom typings into the TypeScript project](https://drag13.io/posts/custom-typings/index.html)

+## Summary

+In this article we found how to:

+* Add custom properties to the global or already existed types
+* Add static properties to already existed objects
+* Add custom types for the 3rd party code

 That's is the end of the first part of the TypeScript tips and tricks for beginners.
 See you soon!